 In Europe and elsewhere a significant proportion of the population report adverse reactions to food which they regard as ‘allergy’, but generally few of these perceived reactions are true IgE-mediated reactions.
-A recent analysis of the prevalence of sensitisation to 24 foods, among a random sample of over 4500 young adults in 13 countries, found overall rates to be highly variable across different countries.
+A analysis of the prevalence of sensitisation to 24 foods, among a random sample of over 4500 young adults in 13 countries, found overall rates to be highly variable across different countries.
 However, sensitisation rates to specific foods were similar in all countries.
 Sensitisation rates to egg were generally low at an average of 0.2% in the overall sample population; the figure for the UK was 0.5%1.

 Adult allergy symptoms